 For federal income tax purposes, the Business Combination qualified as a reverse triangular merger within the meaning IRC Sections 368(a) and 368(a)(2)(E).
-Additionally, the Company, Merger Sub, and DermTech Operations are all parties to the reorganization under IRC Section 368(b).
-As the transaction qualifies as reorganization under IRC Section 368(a), there are no tax consequences to either DermTech Operations or the Company and all tax attributes retain carryover basis.
+Additionally, the Company, Merger Sub, and DermTech Operations were all parties to the reorganization under IRC Section 368(b).
+As the transaction qualified as reorganization under IRC Section 368(a), there were no tax consequences to either DermTech Operations or the Company and all tax attributes retained carryover basis.